Co-Lab-You-Belong-in-Tech/NBRLYU/README.md

 # 📘Table of Contents
 ## :writing_hand: Description
 ### NBRLYU
-is a website that allows neighbors to perform small acts of kindness for each other.
-It is intended to reduce loneliness and social isolation among neighbors and build a sense of community and belonging.
+The NBRLYU Web App is a website designed to foster a sense of community and belonging among neighbors by enabling them to perform small acts of kindness for each other.
+The app aims to reduce loneliness and social isolation by creating opportunities for neighbors to connect with each other in meaningful ways.

+## 🏗️Features
+### 📝Post requests for help or offer to help your neighbors with tasks such as cooking, cleaning, or yard work
+### 🤝Connect with other neighbors and build relationships through acts of kindness
+### 📲Receive notifications when someone offers to help you or accepts your offer to help
+### 📈Keep track of your acts of kindness and seeing how you're contributing to your community

 ## 🧰 Built With

-⚛️React.js

-🔥Firebase
+### Front-end: HTML, CSS/SASS, JavaScript, React

+### Back-end: Firebase